 Personal data of borrowers must be safeguarded as per the GDPR ((EU) 2016/679), the Irish Data Protection Acts 1988 to 2018 and SI 336/2011 (the Irish ePrivacy Regulations).

-See 4.6 Treatment of Securitisation in Financial Entities.
+See also 4.6 Treatment of Securitisation in Financial Entities.

 Securitisations are structured such that SPE activities are not characterised as banking, writing insurance or carrying on business as a retail credit firm.

-Engaging in banking business or acceptance of deposits or other repayable funds from the public requires (i) an appropriate licence or authorisation from the CBI under the Central Bank Act 1971 (as amended) or the European Central Bank under Regulation 1024/2013 (the SSM Regulation); or (ii) a passported authorisation/licence.
-For (i), failure to hold the appropriate licence or authorisation is an offence punishable by a fine of up to EUR64,000 and/or up to five years' imprisonment.
+Engaging in banking business or acceptance of deposits or other repayable funds from the public requires (i) an appropriate licence or authorisation from the CBI under the Central Bank Act 1971 (as amended) or the European Central Bank under Regulation (EU) 1024/2013 (the SSM Regulation), respectively; or (ii) a passported authorisation/licence.
+Failure to hold the appropriate licence or authorisation is an offence punishable by a fine of up to EUR64,000 and/or up to five years’ imprisonment.

 An insurance company operating in Ireland must hold an authorisation from the CBI or appropriate authority in its home member state if passporting into Ireland.
-A synthetic securitisation may be structured using a credit derivative under which credit protection is provided by an SPE to an originator or third party (a beneficiary) in respect of losses occurring on an asset portfolio.
+Provided that certain conditions are met, a synthetic securitisation may be structured using a credit derivative under which credit protection is provided by an SPE to an originator or third party (a beneficiary) in respect of losses occurring on an asset portfolio.

 Retail Credit Firms

-In general, a person providing cash loans directly to natural persons (other than professional clients under Directive 2014/65/EU (MiFID II) or another regulated financial services provider) is regulated as a "retail credit firm" under the Central Bank Act 1997 as amended.
+A person who provides cash loans, a deferred payment or similar financial accommodation directly or indirectly to, or enters into a consumer-hire agreement or hire-purchase agreement with, natural persons (other than professional clients under Directive 2014/65/EU (MiFID II) or another regulated financial services provider) is regulated as a “retail credit firm” under the Central Bank Act 1997 (as amended, and in particular by the Consumer Protection (Regulation of Retail Credit and Credit Servicing Firms) Act 2022) (the CBA 1997).

 Certain activities are excepted from this regulation, including the purchase loans originated by another party (unless credit is subsequently provided) and the provision of credit on a once-only/occasional basis.
 The provision of this credit must not involve a representation, or create an impression that the credit would be offered to other persons on the same or substantially similar terms.
 Contravention of this requirement is an offence punishable by fines of up to EUR100,000.